Honda Elevate vs Ford Territory

 Spec Elevate Territory

-Generation Built on Honda’s latest compact SUV platform with improved safety and structural strength First generation Territory in South Africa
+Generation Built on Honda’s latest compact SUV platform with improved safety and structural strength First-generation South African Territory, 2026 update

-Facelift History Recently introduced model with latest design language and modern features Recently introduced with modern design and technology
+Facelift History Recently introduced model with latest design language and modern features 2026 South African design and equipment update

-Color Note White, Silver, Grey, Blue, Red, Black -
+Color Note White, Silver, Grey, Blue, Red, Black White, Black, Silver, Grey, Blue

 Spec Elevate Territory